 Lt Col Garlich is a true sport and nature lover and is into bicycling, skiing and jogging.

-Lt Col Zoltan Homonnay serves as the PfPC International Programs Manager.
-He coordinates PfPC/NATO DEEP activities as well as work of the PfPC Education Development Working Group collaborating closely with Central Asia and Balkan countries.
+Zoltan Homonnay serves as a PfPC International Programs Manager.
+He coordinates PfPC Education Development Working Group and Advanced Distributed Learning activities, while also helping with day-to-day PfPC operations.

 LTC Torsten Stauffer is a DEU Air Force Officer with a huge experience in the Civil-Military-Interaction environment.
 He has served several tours in Afghanistan and Iraq and has a Masters in Business Administration from the German Armed Force University in Munich.
 In his recent assignment he served from 2016 – 2020 for NATO as a Regional Analyst at SHAPE in the Partnership Directorate where he was responsible for the strategic implementation of Partnerships between NATO and various Partner Nations.
 LTC Stauffer is used to work in environments that are not typical military and enjoys discovering new paths to create solutions.